samay-topre/GFG-Solutions/README.md

-So here are the solutions I have coded for the problems on GeeksforGeeks platform
+So here are the solutions I've coded for problems on the GeeksforGeeks platform.
+Programming language used is CPP